mgiuffrida/mgiuffrida.github.io/_posts/2015-06-27-building-vim-on-windows.md

 amd64 toolchain if your version of VS has it, but it really doesn't make a difference.)

+If you link to a third-party library like Python, be sure you have the appropriate version (32-bit or 64-bit).

 [configure.cmd]: https://raw.githubusercontent.com/mgiuffrida/mgiuffrida.github.io/master/_includes/code/building-vim-on-windows/configure.cmd
 [vim-features]: http://vimdoc.sourceforge.net/htmldoc/various.html#:version
 [Make_mvc.mak]: https://code.google.com/p/vim/source/browse/src/Make_mvc.mak